Italian minister resists pressure to quit over corruption inquiry

 Minister Maurizio Lupi himself is not under investigation over the alleged illegal management of contracts worth 25 billion euros ($26.65 billion) for projects including the high-speed TAV train line and Milan’s Expo world fair.
 But he came under fierce criticism right after the case was made public.

-A member of the New Centre Right (NCD) that governs in coalition with Renzi’s Democratic Party (PD), Lupi said after the arrests that he would not resign.
+A member of the New Center Right (NCD) that governs in coalition with Renzi’s Democratic Party (PD), Lupi said after the arrests that he would not resign.

 Renzi has made no public comment on the case and Lupi said on Wednesday he believed he still had the premier’s backing.